ibexa/documentation-developer/docs/guide/url_management.md

+---
+description: Manage URL aliases and wildcards, and validate external URLs.
+---

 # URL management

 You can manage external URL addresses and URL wildcards in the Back Office, **Admin** tab, the **URL Management** node.